disha101003/ReScience/README.md

 ## Running the Implementation

 To run this implementation, follow the commands for each task as outlined below.
+The tasks should be listed sequentially as 0, 1, 2, etc.
 Note that you may need to modify the `const.py` file in `src/models` according to the specific experiment you wish to run.
 Refer to the comments in `const.py` for detailed instructions.

 ### Training and Testing